-The extension of the runway at Wellington International Airport would increase the capacity and ability of the airport to service international flights, particularly larger wide-bodied aircraft that conduct long-haul services.
+The proposed extension of the runway at Wellington International Airport would extend the runway 355 metres out into Lyall Bay providing a total runway length of 2,300 metres.
+The extension would increase the capacity and ability of the airport to service international flights, particularly larger wide-bodied aircraft that conduct long-haul services.

-- extending the existing Moa Point Road tunnel underpass;
+- extending the existing Moa Point Road tunnel underpass

-- erecting a protection structure over Moa Point Wastewater Treatment Plant main outfall pipeline;
+- erecting a protection structure over Moa Point Wastewater Treatment Plant main outfall pipeline

-- construction and maintenance of a Submerged Wave Focusing Structure in Lyall Bay; and
+- construction and maintenance of a Submerged Wave Focusing Structure in Lyall Bay, and

 - landscape and amenity improvement works.

-In April 2016 Wellington International Airport Limited (WIAL) lodged a Resource Consent Application was put on indefinite hold in March 2017 to appeal separate proceedings regarding a challenge to the airport's safety areas to the Supreme Court.
+|Mar 2017||Wellington International Airport Limited's (WIAL) Resource Consent Application was put on indefinite hold to appeal separate proceedings regarding a challenge to the airport's safety areas to the Supreme Court.
 WIAL has stated that until the issue is resolved it represents an impediment to Wellington progressing its Resource Consent Application.|

-In April 2019, WIAL withdrew its application for resource consents associated with an extension to the runway.
-WIAL anticipates lodging an updated application in early 2020.
+|Apr 2019||WIAL withdrew its application for resource consents associated with an extension to the runway.
+WIAL intends to lodge an updated application.|

-On 22 October Wellington Airport released its 2040 Masterplan.
-The Plan flags more than NZ$1 billion (A$933 million) in infrastructure upgrades.
+|Oct 2019||Wellington Airport released its 2040 Masterplan.
+The Plan flags more than NZ$1 billion (A$920 million) in infrastructure upgrades.
 This includes the potential runway extension, along with upgrades to passenger terminals and facilities for non-scheduled movements, such as freight and medical services.|